GryBsh/NabuNetSim/README.md

 > This is a work in progress, and may contain bugs, issues, poor code, etc.

+**IF YOU ARE ON A VERSION BEFORE 0.9.8: BACKUP YOUR CONFIG FILES** and drop in the one from the current version.
+Then apply your customizations.
+Many of the sources previously in the config file have been moved to packages.

 ## Stand Out Features

 - > Supports multiple NABU adaptors, serial and TCP.
 You can use multiple serial adaptors and listen for clients on multiple ports at the same time if you so choose.